PTM 143 Contextual Theology

 Topics covered include church growth philosophy, history of church growth, organic church growth, theological presuppositions, critique of church growth, review of various urban models of church growth, and signs and wonders as a means to growth.

 Spring semester, two hours.
-Mr. Leonard.
+Mr. Finn.

 PTM 171 Mission Anthropology

 - To introduce students to the science of anthropology and how to utilize it for mission